 We reached Altegrazia at 10:50 and photographed the pre-Columbian stone figures located near the Catholic church, opposite the bus stop (yes, Chris wouldn't miss them!).

-Then we took another bus, to Merida, and told the driver to drop us near Ojo de Agua (about 20-minute bus ride).
+Then we took another bus to Merida and told the driver to drop us near Ojo de Agua (about a 20-minute bus ride).
 From the main road, you need to walk a few hundred meters to the entrance, where you pay the fee.
-It is a huge stone swimming pool with cool water, surrounded by the lush greenery.
+It is a huge stone swimming pool with cool water, surrounded by lush greenery.
 It is very crowded but has its charm.
 We stayed there for 2 hours.

 After that, we decided to visit the nearby beach in Santo Domingo.
 We walked, although it meant 2 kilometers in full sun.
 The road was pleasant, though, and very picturesque, with the volcanos towering over the trees.